joeylockie/lockiemedia/public/README.md

 The Lockie Media Platform is a modern, feature-rich **management platform** designed to provide users with a flexible and powerful tool for managing their tasks, projects, and other aspects of their personal and professional lives.
 The platform emphasizes a modular design, comprised of distinct "apps" (user-facing tools like the Task Manager) and "services" (administrative tools like the Admin Panel).

-The platform has been refactored to be a self-hosted, single-user application using a Node.js backend with a simple `lowdb` file-based database.
+The platform has been refactored to be a self-hosted, single-user application using a Node.js backend with a robust SQLite database.

 ## Features